 One of the best things about Harrisburg is its large number of green spaces and access to nature.
 Take a walk along Riverfront Park and City Island for panoramic views of the Susquehanna River, our bridges, and nearby mountain ranges.
 Wildwood Park in Harrisburg is a beautiful place to escape the city for a while and enjoy the wonders of nature.
 Find a trail, look for wildlife, and stop by the Nature Center for an educational, interactive look at the ecology of the area and the importance of conserving our natural resources.

 How does an island getaway sound?
 This island –City Island - is a little slice of Americana pie with its classic family fun attractions.
 Catch a fly ball at a Harrisburg Senators Baseball game and stay til the end for summertime fireworks displays.
-Take a relaxing train ride around the island, on the vintage carousel, in a horse-drawn carriage, aboard the Pride of the Susquehanna Riverboat or get in the action with a mini-golf game on one of the area’s most picturesque courses.
+Take a relaxing train ride around the island, on the vintage carousel, aboard the Pride of the Susquehanna Riverboat or get in the action with a mini-golf game on one of the area’s most picturesque courses.